 Classes For both semester credits there are 5 formal lectures and one extended practical per week.
 Some of the classes may be used for tests, tutorials and presentations of videos and slides.

 Textbooks Essential and recommended textbooks for both semesters are detailed in the BOOKLIST.

-Library Now that you are 2 nd year students, it is vital that you use the books in the library!!
+Library Now that you are 2nd year students, it is vital that you use the books in the library!!
 Supplementing the lecture and practical material with additional information is an essential part of university education and is expected of you.

-Field Course In $2^{nd}$ -Year Geology there is one compulsory field course held over the September vacation (for GLG202).
-The course will take place run in the Eastern Cape $\pm$ Free State, focussing on aspects of the stratigraphy, sedimentology, palaeontology and hydrogeology of the Karoo Basin.
+Field Course In 2nd-Year Geology there is a compulsory 4-5 field course usually held over long weekends during the first semester.
+The course will focus on aspects of the stratigraphy, sedimentology, and structural geology of the Karoo and Cape Supergroups.
 Reports on the work done during the field trip must be handed in shortly after your return from the field.
 The mark will count towards the Class Record.

+Entrance requirement For GLG 201: GLG 1 credit and attendance of CHE101.
+For GLG 202:

+adequate performance (i.e., a valid DP certificate) in GLG 201 is required.

+(e.g. practical reports, tests).
+A class mark of ≥40%.

-Class Record Theory and practical tests, essays, seminars, and practical exercises for which marks are awarded will contribute to the Class Record component of the final mark.
+Assessment weighting Theory and practical tests, essays, and practical exercises for which marks are awarded will be combined into the class record.
+The class record mark contributes with 50% of the final mark in each semester course.
+The remaining 50% are calculated from the average of the

-Important\: Please note that the number and dates of your class tests will be set by your lecturers, who should advise you of test dates and mark weightings at the beginning of each course section.
-You should expect a theory test about every 2 weeks (if not more frequently), and one practical test in each course.
-There will be a Theory and Practical Exam set for each subject (2 of each for GLG201 and for GLG202) during the Exam Period.
+November examinations.

+Aggregation (ACR GLG 2) The subminimum for aggregation in order to obtain an ACR in GLG2 is aggregate their GLG2 semester courses.
+Supplementary exams may be granted for students who cannot aggregate their GLG201 and GLG202 marks to obtain a GLG2 annual credit.
+Requirements for granting supplementary exams are: 1) a semester class mark of ≥50%, 2) a semester mark of 40 to 49%; 3) no DP warning in either semester course.

+≥40% in each semester course, achieving an average mark of ≥50%.

+Supplementary exams Supplementary exams may be granted for students who cannot